 We do not know when the lands of the nine original Domesday manor holdings were sub-divided but by the 1344 there were references in the King’s Patent Rolls to nearby Yarner as a separate holding, and by at least 1524 nearby Ullacombe was a separate estate as it was referred to in that year’s Lay Subsidy Roll.4

 From the time of Domesday until the reign of Queen Elizabeth I the manor of Bovey Tracey, including Pullabrook, was either held by the Crown or granted to various supporters of the monarch.
 This is described in Billinge 2016.5 No further information is yet known about Stephen of Polebrok.
-After the listing in the subsidy rolls the next references we have to land near Pullabrook is in connection with Ullacombe which was a separate holding by at least 1524 as it was referred to in that year’s Lay Subsidy Roll.6 A document of 1578 with title deeds confirms both Ullacombe as a separate holding.7 The 1596 Church Rate, Pullabrook was held by John Skirdon.8 It is not known how large the Pullabrook boundary was by this time.
+After the listing in the subsidy rolls the next references we have to land near Pullabrook is in connection with Ullacombe which was a separate holding by at least 1524 as it was referred to in that year’s Lay Subsidy Roll.6 A document of 1578 with title deeds confirms both Ullacombe and Pullabrook as separate holdinsg.7 The Parish Register of 1539 records the birth of Alyis to Thomas Soy of Pullabrook.
+By 1596 the Church Rate records that Pullabrook was then held by John Skirdon.8 It is not known how large the Pullabrook boundary was by this time.

 It was in Tudor or early Stuart times that the present farmhouse was built.9